 - 1.1.
-The purpose of this guideline is to provide information to energy retailers and other interested parties about how a licensee can apply to the Essential Services Commission (the commission) for an exemption for the purposes of clause 52C(c) of the Energy Retail Code (the Code). - 1.2.
-Clause 52C(c) of the Code takes effect from 1 July 2020.
-It allows the commission to grant exemptions so that licensees can offer exempt market retail contracts.
-These are contracts which do not comply with provisions in clause 46AA of the Code which limits price increases to once a year. - 1.3.
+The purpose of this guideline is to provide information to energy retailers and other interested parties about how a licensee can apply to the Essential Services Commission (the commission) for an exemption for the purposes of clause 117(c) of the Energy Retail Code of Practice (the code of practice). - 1.2.
+Clause 117(c) of the code of practice allows the commission to grant exemptions so that licensees can offer exempt market retail contracts.
+These are contracts which do not comply with provisions in clause 94 of the code of practice which limits price increases to once a year. - 1.3.
 This guideline is made under section 13 of the Essential Services Commission Act 2001.